Yan Gomes Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).
+- The Cardinals have a 4.49 team ERA that ranks 20th across all league pitching staffs.

-- Cardinals pitchers combine to give up 95 home runs (one per game), the fewest in the league.
+- The Cardinals allow the first-fewest home runs in baseball (95 total, one per game).

-- The righty's last time out came on Monday against the Miami Marlins, when he went six innings, surrendering three earned runs while giving up seven hits.
+- The left-hander's last time out was on Tuesday against the Miami Marlins, when he went six innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.